Grand Duchess Alexandra Nikolaevna of Russia

 Grand Duchess Alexandra Nikolaevna of Russia (24 June 1825 – 10 August 1844) was the youngest daughter and fourth child of Tsar Nicholas I, Emperor of Russia, and his wife, Princess Charlotte of Prussia.
 She was a younger sister of Tsar Alexander II of Russia.

 Biography

+Early life

 She was the namesake of her paternal aunt, Grand Duchess Alexandra Pavlovna, who died in childbirth along with her stillborn daughter in 1801, but in the family she was known by her affectionate nickname, "Adini".
 According to her sister Olga's memoirs, Alexandra had inherited her mother's "Prussian look".
 It was also said that she resembled her late maternal grandmother, Queen Louise of Prussia.
 Nicholas affectionately spoke of Adini as "... a little moppet, but very sweet".

 Alexandra was famous in Saint Petersburg society for both her wit and her lively personality.
 She was also the musician in the family.
 A serious student of vocal music, she was talented enough to qualify for lessons from the famous soprano Henriette Sontag.